unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Manual (man)
 ------------

 A user manual.
-For now manual RCs must use the markdown format.
+All manuals must use the markdown format.

-Manuals are a collection of modules (articles):
+Manuals are a collection of modules/articles:

 .. code-block:: none